smfo/whatILearntToday/Frontend/React/tools/Redux/redux.md

 ## Principle

 All states are stored in the store.
 This is global and can be accessed by any component in the application.
 Sort of like a client side, local db.\
 States cannor be directly changed by the components.
-Instead they ammit actions that trigger changes.
+Instead they emmit actions that trigger changes.
 An action is an object with a type property and some data.\
 The part that actually changes the state is the reducer.
 These are funtions that take the current state and an action as parameters and use these to update the state in the store.

 After the store is updated, React rerenders every component connected to this data.